How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 If you don’t want to take a boat ride, you can still wander around, sampling the many Chinese snacks in the various shops and soaking in the lively atmosphere.

-If you plan on visiting Suzhou, you will likely land in Shanghai and spend a few days there before visiting Suzhou.
+If you plan to visit Suzhou, you will likely land in Shanghai and spend a few days there before heading to Suzhou.

 But where to go after Suzhou?
 Hangzhou is just 2 hours away, or even less if you catch the right train.
 Similarly, you can reach Nanjing in about the same amount of time.